Product rendering by BluEntCAD

 5. Time & Effort Required

-Of course, the amount of time and effort needed to complete a 3D render vs a 3D model will vary depending on the software, complexity of the design, artist’s skills, and so on.
+Of course, the amount of time and effort needed to complete a 3D render vs a 3D model will vary depending on the software, the complexity of the design, the artist’s skills, and so on.

 However, in general, 3D modeling tends to take more time than 3D rendering.
 This is because modeling creates models from scratch, while rendering focuses on the overall look, lighting, textures, etc.

 BluEntCAD offers both 3D modeling services and 3D rendering services, so we’re familiar with their differences and how they serve our particular clients.
-We cater to home builders, real estate developers, interior designers, architects, home renovators, interior decorators, remodelers and design build contractors.
+We cater to home builders, real estate developers, interior designers, architects, home renovators, interior decorators, remodelers, and design-build contractors.